-The question originally came to from someone who had read my post about Mailchimp Reporting with Google Spreadsheets (same products but different applications) But hey, sometimes you don’t even know where to start your Google search!
+The question originally came from someone who had read my post about Mailchimp Reporting with Google Spreadsheets (same products but different applications) But hey, sometimes you don’t even know where to start your Google search!
 His question was this:

 I send a reminder email to my customers through MailChimp.
 The email contains the customer’s account code and some other data unique to the customers.
 A link on the email sends the customers to a Google Form where they will answer some questions.
 I want to have the customer’s unique customer code populate a field so I that I know who the response came from, and in doing so, reduce the number of fields a customer would have to complete.